BG-Map

 Wizard Steps 5 – 8 in the same way that you completed Wizard

-three different reference points that are widely separated and
+different reference points that are widely separated and near the

 The